 C. Robert Cargill is having quite the run.
 A former film critic and voracious movie fan best known for his work at Ain’t It Cool News (where he wrote under the name Massawyrm), the Austin resident has become a fixture in that city’s flourishing film scene.
-His success mirrors the dreams of many a movie geek: at a meet-up with his friend Scott Derickson (a Nonfics Pick Six veteran), Cargill pitched the idea of Sinister, a horror film about of a true crime writer who uncovers some creepy Super 8 home movies in his attic, and the project was quickly greenlit and put into production.
+His success mirrors the dreams of many a movie geek: at a meet-up with his friend Scott Derickson (a Nonfics Pick Six veteran), Cargill pitched the idea of Sinister, a horror film about a true-crime writer who uncovers some creepy Super 8 home movies in his attic, and the project was quickly greenlit and put into production.
 The result wound up a huge hit, eventually netting almost $80 million at the box office.

 Cargill, who is also the author of the novels Dreams and Shadows and Queen of the Dark Things and co-hosts the Junkfood Cinema podcast at our sister site Film School Rejects, has continued to team up with Derrickson on other projects, including the sequel Sinister 2, which opens this weekend.
-They’re also collaborating on an upcoming film based on the The Outer Limits television show from the 1960s, as well as a movie based on the Deus X series of video games.
+They’re also collaborating on an upcoming film based on The Outer Limits television show from the 1960s, as well as a movie based on the Deus X series of video games.

 As part of our Pick Six series, I spoke to Cargill about some of his favorite nonfiction films and elicited comments about what they mean to him personally.